Benefits of pharmacist care in hypertension management in Canada

 While there is good evidence available for the health benefits of pharmacist intervention in hypertension management, there has been a lack of research done on the economic value of this type of intervention, particularly in Canada.

-A new study published in the Canadian Pharmacists Journal, shows that comprehensive long-term pharmacist care for Canadians with hypertension, including patient education and prescribing, improves health outcomes and will save money for Canada’s cash-strapped health care system.
+A 2017 study published in the Canadian Pharmacists Journal, shows that comprehensive long-term pharmacist care for Canadians with hypertension, including patient education and prescribing, improves health outcomes and will save money for Canada’s cash-strapped health care system.
 Projected cost savings would be more than $15.7 billion if full scope pharmacist care were administered to the full eligible population in Canada.

 The peer-reviewed study looked at alternatives to usual hypertension care, including full scope pharmacist care—making full use of pharmacists’ scope of skills, including prescribing.
 The analysis shows a real and significant benefit from pharmacist care both in terms of cost savings and health benefits when compared to usual care.